-15 Minutes = 1 Merit 1 Hour = 4 Merits Serious Infractions to Behavior Expectations Break or Lunch Time Merit Recovery (15 minutes) Restorative Conference with the Teacher, Administrator, Students or Staff Member After School Merit Recovery Restorative Conference, Campus Beautification or Office Detention (1 hour) Community Service Projects might include Can Food Drive volunteer, Athletic Event Volunteer or other volunteer opportunity.
-Friday School (2:30 - 4:15) Suspension (In-house or Home Suspension) Merit points/Preferred activities may or may not be earned back depending on the infraction
+Minor Infraction Merit Recovery 15 Minutes = 1 Merit Point Recovered Serious Infractions to Behavior Expectations Some/all preferred activities may or may not be earned back depending on the severity of the infraction Break or Lunch Time Merit Recovery through public service Restorative Conference with the Teacher, Administrator, Students or Staff Member After School Merit Recovery Restorative Conference, Campus Beautification or Office Detention Extended loss of privilege(s) Friday School (2:30 - 4:00) Suspension (In-school or At-home Suspension)

-It is the student's responsibility to make arrangements for Merit Recovery with the office.
+We hope that student's take responsibility to make arrangements for Merit Recovery with the office; however, the office reserves the right to assign loss recovery.
 Students must be on time and ready to fulfill the responsibilities of the consequence.
 No electronic devices are allowed during Merit Recovery.
 Transportation home is not provided for detention students.
 Transportation is the responsibility of the student and his/her family.
 If, due to an emergency, the student is unable to serve an assigned detention, the parent/guardian must contact the office to reschedule the detention.
 This must occur before the recovery is to be served.

 Anytime a student loses a Merit, an email message detailing the infraction will be sent to the student, parent/guardian, and the office.
-Merit Points will be visible to students in their Powerschool Portal to help them track their behavioral standing.
+Merit Points will be visible to students in their PowerSchool Portal to help them track their behavioral standing.